 Customer research doesn’t always end once a product/service has been bought.
 This is especially true if they are buying from someone new, or making a considered purchase.

-A considered purchase is one that requires research, and is not done on a whim.
+A considered purchase is one that requires research, and not done on a whim.

 From my perspective, toothpaste is a non-considered purchase (a low cost, low risk product).
 Unless I experience a specific fault with the product, buyer’s remorse is incredibly unlikely.
-A considered purchase would be a new PC, because it would require a lot of research to ensure my personal perceived risk factors are all ticked off.
+A considered purchase would be a new PC or a car, because it would require a lot of research to ensure my personal perceived risk factors are all ticked off.
 In this instance, buyer’s remorse is highly likely.

 Perceived risk is one of the cornerstones of consumer psychology.
 It deals with the psychological barriers that may prevent us from making a purchase:

 - Functional: Will the product work?